polifonia-project/sonar2021_demo/NOTE.md

 SONAR DEMO - APP FEATURES TO DEMO

-- explain the concept of annotations to songs.
-Information/metadata realted to songs.
+- Explain the concept of annotations to songs.
+Information/metadata related to songs.
 - Annotations:
 	- Type (spatial/harmonic/lyrical and so on)
 	- Type-specific attributes that describe the detail of the specific annotation